 Early-Admission Students(also referred to as Accelerated Students) are high school students who have been approved by their high school administration to enroll in Gadsden State courses while they are still attending high school.

 To be admitted for enrollment at Gadsden State while still a high school student, you must:

 - Meet the admission requirements of Gadsden State;

 - Have successfully completed 10th grade with a "B" average;

 - Have completed the high school prerequisites (for example: a student may not enroll for English Composition until all high school English courses have been completed); and

 - Download the Accelerated Student Form and have your high school principal or his/her designee sign to recommend you for college-level studies.

-- and have both the high school principal and the local superintendent of education sign the form.
+- Have both the high school principal and the local superintendent of education sign the form

 Returning Students either were previously admitted to Gadsden State but never enrolled or were once enrolled in Gadsden State courses but have not attended for one or more semesters (excluding summer semester) since their last attendance.